 Birth of Biodynamic Craniosacral

-Sutherland, like Palmer, the founder of Chiropractic, and Still, the founder of Osteopathy, regarded the life force as part of the healing process.
+Like Palmer, the founder of Chiropractic, and Still, the founder of Osteopathy, Sutherland regarded the life force as part of the healing process.
 The language around these ideas began to straddle the concepts of science and spirituality.
-On one hand, practitioners remove restrictions, lesions, and obstructions so that homeostasis can occur.
-On the other hand, practitioners recognize the spiritual life as the source of healing.
+On the one hand, biomechanical practitioners remove restrictions, lesions, and obstructions to maintain homeostasis.
+On the other hand, biodynamic practitioners recognize spiritual life as the source of healing.

 “Within that cerebrospinal fluid, there is an invisible element that I refer to as the ‘Breath of Life.’
 I want you to visualize this Breath of Life as a fluid within this fluid, something that does not mix, something that has potency as the thing that makes it move.
 Is it necessary to know what makes the fluid move?
 Visualize a potency, an intelligent potency, that is more intelligent than your own human mentality.” – W. G. Sutherland DO